MaxWenzel/tooling/README.md

 - [June](https://june.ai/): organizes all conversations by contact so you can quickly find what you're looking for and get through your messages faster
 - [Spike](www.spikenow.com)
 - [Hey](https://hey.com/): new online email client
+- [mailbox.org](https://mailbox.org/): an ad-free e-mail inbox – with your own domain name, if you like – and the best spam and virus protection we offer, and your data protected by strict German law.

 ## Misc